Healthy You - Every Day

 In 2016, an LVHN patient was first in the region to receive a WatchmanTM device, which reduces risk for stroke in patients with difficult-to-treat atrial fibrillation (AFib) who are unable to take blood thinners.
 AFib is a heart rhythm disorder that is a known risk factor for stroke.
 People with AFib have an increased risk of having a stroke.
 Blood thinners can help reduce the risk of stroke, but some people are unable to take them.
 In those instances, Watchman offers an excellent alternative treatment.

-A Watchman device is an umbrella-like implant that seals off the left atrial appendage (LAA), a section of the heart in which blood can pool and clot.
+A Watchman device is an umbrella-like implant that seals off the left atrial appendage, a section of the heart in which blood can pool and clot.
 Watchman is implanted in the heart using a catheter during an hour-long outpatient procedure.
-Six months after surgery, 95 percent of patients can completely discontinue blood-thinning medications.
 The risk of stroke after a Watchman is similar to being on a blood thinner without the risk of bleeding.
-One year after surgery, 95 percent of patients can completely discontinue blood-thinning medications.
+One year after surgery, 99 percent of patients can completely discontinue blood-thinning medications.

 Stroke

 Stroke is a medical emergency.
-This brain attack causes an interruption of blood flow in the brain, which results from either a blood clot or when a blood vessel bursts in the brain.
+This brain attack causes an interruption of blood flow in the brain, which results from either a blood clot or bleeding in the brain.
 Lehigh Valley Health Network’s stroke team has the experience and resources to help you or a loved one.

 Explore More Articles